-With the growth of social media accounts for dogs, we’ve been getting lots of questions on how to take a great dog photo.
+With the growth of social media accounts for dogs, we’ve been getting asked for dog photography tips.
+Everyone wants to know how to take a great photo of their dog and look like a professional.

 Awesome Pawsome Pet Photography’s Trish Aleve gave us her 10 top tips on how to take great dog photos, with the help of her gorgeous chihuahua Buster, the Zoolander of Dogs.